discordjs/guide/guide/voice/voice-broadcasts.md

 	connection.play(broadcast);
 	```
 - You can use the `.play(resource)` method to play audio on the broadcast and across all subscribers.
-- You can use the `.end()` method to destroy the broadcast, ending playback across all subcribers and unsubscribing them.
+- You can use the `.end()` method to destroy the broadcast, ending playback across all subscribers and unsubscribing them.
 This will also remove the broadcast from the `client.voice.broadcasts` array.
 	```js
 	// Destroy a broadcast
 	broadcast.end();